 For instance, there are tools in which you can enter event details – such as how many attendees are traveling via plane, how many meals are being served, even finer points like the wattage of lights within a meeting space – to calculate the carbon footprint of a meeting.

-She also suggests picking venue-sourcing services that correlate with the company’s values.
+She also suggests picking venues and vendors that correlate with the company’s values.
 Your meetings management partner may have a sourcing assessment that includes questions around sustainability and diversity standards that can aid this search.

 The meetings management team may also lean on its experience and relationships in the industry to help identify vendors that can support your goals.